pataata/NLP_Tasks/README.md

 # NLP_Tasks

-Basic sentiment analysis model, NER model and spanish to english Translation model all included in a module.
+Basic sentiment analysis model, NER model and Spanish-to-english Translation model all included in a module.

 ## Description